-Bullying means an intentional electronic, written, verbal, or physical directed at another student or students that is severe, persistent, or pervasive, and has the effect of doing any of the following:
+Bullying means an intentional electronic, written, verbal, or physical act or series of acts directed at another student or students, which occurs in a school setting that is severe, persistent, or pervasive, and has the effect of doing any of the following:

-- Substantial interference with a student's education. - · Creation of a threatening environment. - · Substantial disruption of the orderly operation of the school.
+- Substantial interference with a student's education. - Creation of a threatening environment. - Substantial disruption of the orderly operation of the school.